ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 So.
 Easy.

-We can change easily extend this to add/remove/modify addresses in beautiful ways, usually with some kind of global like
+We can easily extend the address tag to add/remove/modify addresses in beautiful ways, usually based on some events

 ```javascript
 // somewhere global